 Popular designs for earrings included airborne winged figures, such as Eros, Nike, and the eagle of Zeus carrying Ganymede up to Mount Olympus.

-Ancient Greek Necklace of gold wire, pearls, amethyst and green glass beads and gilded silver earrings from Epirus (Athens, Benaki Museum).
+Ancient Greek necklace of gold wire, pearls, amethyst and green glass beads, and gilded silver earrings from Epirus (Athens, Benaki Museum).

 Sapphires are named after the Greek word "sapphirus", meaning blue, Sapphires have long been a favorite among priests and kings, Greek included, who considered them symbolic of wisdom and purity.

-The evidence suggests that men in early Greece wore jewelry too, but by the fourth century, for reasons long since forgotten, it appears that the trend had ended.
+Evidence suggests that men in early Greece wore jewelry too, but by the fourth century, for reasons long since forgotten, it appears that the trend had ended.

 We hope you've found this article interesting.
 Why not email us with your thoughts or any questions?
 We always like to hear from our customers.